-Crowdstrike: An Update To Our Recent Market Beating Call (NASDAQ:CRWD)
+CrowdStrike: An Update To Our Recent Market Beating Call (NASDAQ:CRWD)

 Concluding Thoughts

-Crowdstrike had an incredible quarter during a volatile and uncertain time.
-There is no doubt that Crowdstrike benefits from the transition to digital, decentralized work environments, the trend of which has been expedited due to the virus.
-Crowdstrike saw this translate to increased revenue and expects this to further increase its ARR, while developing a strong pipeline of subscribers.
+CrowdStrike had an incredible quarter during a volatile and uncertain time.
+There is no doubt that CrowdStrike benefits from the transition to digital, decentralized work environments, the trend of which has been expedited due to the virus.
+CrowdStrike saw this translate to increased revenue and expects this to further increase its ARR while developing a strong pipeline of subscribers.

-While the price fluctuates and has risen 20% this past week to new highs following the earnings report, I rate Crowdstrike a buy as it hovers around $95.
+While the price fluctuates and has risen 20% this past week to new highs following the earnings report, I rate CrowdStrike a buy as it hovers around $95.
 I think there could be a pullback as the stock boomed after its strong earnings, which could be an opportune time to go all-in on a position.

-For those who bought it at our last recommendation at $66, I hope you found this update on Crowdstrike useful and continue to make smart investments based on our conservative recommendations.
+For those who bought it at our last recommendation at $66, I hope you found this update on CrowdStrike useful and continue to make smart investments based on our conservative recommendations.

 As always, thanks for reading; remember to follow for more, and happy investing!